Russian teen Valieva allowed to skate again at Beijing Olympics

-In a case that has rocked the Games, the Court of Arbitration for Sport (CAS) ruled that the prodigious 15-year-old could take part in the women's singles event that begins on Tuesday.
+In a case that has rocked the Games, the Court of Arbitration for Sport (CAS) ruled the 15-year-old could take part in the women’s singles event that begins on Tuesday.

 The young Russian will be favourite to win but she has not been cleared of doping and could still face punishment at a later date.

+The International Olympic Committee said if Valieva finishes in the top three, it will not hold a medal ceremony until the doping issue is resolved.

-CAS said it had rejected appeals by the International Olympic Committee, the World Anti-Doping Agency and the International Skating Union to have the suspension reinstated after it was lifted by Russian anti-doping authorities.
+CAS said it had rejected appeals by the IOC, the World Anti-Doping Agency (WADA) and the International Skating Union to have Valieva’s suspension reinstated after it was lifted by Russian anti-doping authorities.

-Matthieu Reeb, CAS director general, said: “The panel considered that preventing the athlete to compete in the Olympic Games would cause her irreparable harm in these circumstances.”
+Matthieu Reeb, CAS director general, said preventing Valieva from competing would have caused her “irreparable harm”.

-CAS also emphasised that “there were serious issues of untimely notification” of the result of the test.
+CAS also emphasised that “there were serious issues of untimely notification” of the test result.

-Valieva took the test on December 25 but the result was only produced last week, after she had led Russia to team gold.
+Valieva gave a sample on December 25 but the result was only produced last week, after she led Russia to team gold.

 “Such late notification was not her fault, in the middle of the Olympic Winter Games,“ the ruling said.

-The Russian Olympic Committee hailed the decision, saying: “Tomorrow the whole country will support her and all our wonderful female skaters in the individuals competition.”
+The Russian Olympic Committee hailed the decision, saying: “Tomorrow the whole country will support her.”

 The US Olympic and Paralympic Committee though said it was “disappointed by the message this decision sends”.

-“This appears to be another chapter in the systemic and pervasive disregard for clean sport by Russia,“ it said in a statement.
+“This appears to be another chapter in the systemic and pervasive disregard for clean sport by Russia,“ it said.

+Valieva practised on Monday evening but did not speak to reporters afterwards.

-Valieva tested positive for trimetazidine, which is used to treat angina and vertigo but is banned because it can increase blood flow efficiency and help endurance for athletes.
+Valieva tested positive for trimetazidine, which is used to treat angina but is banned because it can increase blood flow efficiency and help endurance.

 It took six weeks for the result of the test to be processed by a WADA-accredited laboratory in Stockholm.